The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 They're watching it to apply into their lives.
 It's an intention.

 And documentaries are the same way.

 But what's really interesting is the algorithms.
 So if you watch something on Amazon or on Apple, it automatically recommends what they think you would like.

-Correct.
 So we started recognizing that the algorithms were pushing our content.
+So now we have 12 documentaries on

-So we still feel very humble to have gone through all these experiences.
+So we still feel very humbled to have gone through all these experiences.
 It was all a mindset shift, I think, right?

 And his journey definitely put us on this track.
 And for him, it was important to understand it was no longer weight loss where we're focusing on pound by pound or calorie by calorie.

-It was a transformation.
+in some level, right?
+You have an eye on your wife for that, but it won't happen.
 If she has a bigger child, even like my son was 10 pounds, right?
 So it's almost like having twins.

 So I had an eight-finger separation.
 You could put eight fingers straight between my abs.

 So that's really bad because then you start suffering with back pain.
 Correct.